Querylight TS Demo

 Build-time flow

-The build step reads all markdown docs, extracts metadata, builds lexical indexes, and precomputes semantic embeddings.
+The build step reads all markdown docs, extracts metadata, builds lexical indexes, precomputes sparse document vectors, and precomputes dense semantic embeddings.

 Relevant source: